 Our shelter has no facilities to house wildlife, and people who find distressed wildlife will be referred to a Licensed Wildlife Rehabilitator or to the Department of Environmental Conservation Office in Raybrook, NY.
 Emergency situations will be referred to the Shelter Manager for evaluation.

 We offer loans of our cat and dog traps to catch strays, but we can't loan them out to catch wildlife.
 Feral cats will be spayed and neutered, vaccinated and tattooed.
 The Shelter Manager will be responsible for assessing a feral cat's adoptability.
 If the cat proves to be truly feral (feral cats can't be handled safely and suffer behaviorally and mentally in confinement), then we will release the cat back to the environment it lived in prior to capture.
-If a cat resumed to be feral makes behavioral improvements while housed at our shelter, the cat will be placed up for adoption.
-An agreement form will be filed with people looking to catch feral cats on their property.
-We will not loan out traps if the agreement is not signed by both parties involved.
+If a cat presumed to be feral makes behavioral improvements while housed at our shelter, the cat will be placed up for adoption.
+A formal agreement will need to be filled out for people looking to catch feral cats on their property.
+We will not loan out traps if the agreement is not signed by the parties involved.

 The Five Freedoms